Expressive Power and Complexity Results for SIGNAL, an Industry-scale Process Query Language: Conclusion Future Work

-We formally presented and analysed a subset of the SIGNAL query language, which forms the heart of a commercial process mining software product\footnote{SAP Signavio Process Intelligence: \url{https://www.signavio.com/products/process-intelligence/}}.
+We formally presented and analysed a subset of the SIGNAL query language, which forms the heart of a commercial process mining software product.
 We provided the intended semantics for the pattern matching formulas that are used in SIGNAL to then show that SIGNAL cannot be captured in relational algebra.
 Also, we conducted a preliminary analysis of the data complexity of the problem of evaluating \sigCC{} queries, establishing an upper bound of P-hard.
-The findings highlight that there is more to process querying languages than ``just relational algebra'' and indicate that the temporal reasoning capabilities, which increase expressivity and raise the complexity bound, may indeed be good motivators of domain-specific implementations.
-Future work could answer the question posed in this paper regarding the tight upper bound of the SIGNAL core and conduct analogous analyses of other process querying languages such as PQL~\cite{DBLP:books/sp/22/Polyvyanyy22a}.
-For future work we leave the formal analysis of new process mining approaches such as object-centric process mining~\cite{DBLP:conf/caise/LiMCA18}, or the modern wide-column store and OLAP\footnote{\emph{Online Analytical Processing}}-style technologies (such as Apache Arrow\footnote{\url{https://arrow.apache.org/}}) that underlie SIGNAL.
+The findings highlight that there is more to process querying methods than ``just relational algebra'' and indicate that the temporal reasoning capabilities, which increase expressive power and raise the complexity bound, may indeed be good motivators of domain-specific implementations.
+Future work could answer the question posed in this paper regarding the tight upper bound of the SIGNAL core and conduct analogous analyses of other process querying methods such as PQL~\cite{DBLP:books/sp/22/Polyvyanyy22a}.
+For future work, we also leave the formal analysis of new process mining approaches such as object-centric process mining~\cite{DBLP:conf/caise/LiMCA18}, graph-based process querying~\cite{DBLP:conf/icpm/Jalali20,DBLP:conf/er/KhayatbashiHJ23,DBLP:journals/jodsn/EsserF21,DBLP:journals/spe/BeheshtiBM18}, or the modern wide-column store and OLAP-style systems (such as Apache Arrow) that underlie SIGNAL.
+Another promising future research direction is the integration of our results with expressive power analyses of ``academic'' declarative process querying approaches, such as behavioural profiles~\cite{10.1007/s00165-016-0372-4} and DECLARE~\cite{DBLP:conf/bpm/GiacomoMGMM14}.